faisaldarbar/faisaldarbar.github.io/_posts/2023-06-29-github-pages-build-deploy-cancelled.md

 ### A SOLUTION

+1. Go to your repository settings, pages, unpublish your site.
-1. Go to your repository settings, environments, delete the environment and make another commit.
+2. Go to your repository settings, environments, delete the environment.
+3. Make another commit and your site will be published without any deployment errors.

 *Hope that helps!*